masesgroup/JCOBridge-Examples/README.md

 Field proven
 Realized on top of the field proven DLR plugin available in the Sinapse platform (https://www.sinapsesystem.com), JCOBridge guarantees the best performance in JVM and CLR worlds integration.

-JVM
+JVM ( Available only for .NET Framework on https://www.jcobridge.com, .NET Core coming soon)
-- Retrieve CLR Type
+>- Retrieve CLR Type
-- Instantiate CLR object
+>- Instantiate CLR object
-- Invoke static methods
+>- Invoke static methods
-- Invoke instance methods
+>- Invoke instance methods
-- Get/Set static properties
+>- Get/Set static properties
-- Get/Set instance properties
+>- Get/Set instance properties
-- Set Delegates
+>- Set Delegates
-- Subscribe/Unsubscribe events
+>- Subscribe/Unsubscribe events
-- Integrates WPF controls into AWT/Swing window
+>- Integrates WPF controls into AWT/Swing window
-- Integrate WinForms controls into AWT/Swing window
+>- Integrate WinForms controls into AWT/Swing window
-- Integrate complex .NET Graphical user interfaces objects into AWT/Swing window
+>- Integrate complex .NET Graphical user interfaces objects into AWT/Swing window
-- User interface Controls, properties and events management CLR
+>- User interface Controls, properties and events management

+CLR ( Available for .NET Framework on Windows and .NET Core on Windows and Linux, other platforms available on demand )
-- Retrieve JVM class
+>- Retrieve JVM class
-- Instantiate JVM objects
+>- Instantiate JVM objects
-- Invoke static methods
+>- Invoke static methods
-- Invoke instance methods
+>- Invoke instance methods
-- Get/Set static fields
+>- Get/Set static fields
-- Get/Set instance fields
+>- Get/Set instance fields
-- Use dynamic access to write code in a seamless way as it is done in Java language
+>- Use dynamic access to write code in a seamless way as it is done in Java language
-- Use specific interface to direct manages methods and fields
+>- Use specific interface to direct manages methods and fields

 # JCOBridge Examples
 JCOBridge (JVM-CLR Object Bridge) allows the execution of JVM native languages, like java and scala, from CLR/.NET languages and vice-versa, it allows to import and use libraries, components and also to manage graphical user interface from one programming world to the other.